 You can set aside before-tax money throughout the year in a flexible spending account (FSA) to pay for anticipated health care and/or dependent care expenses.
 You’ll not only build a balance of funds to pay expected medical, dental, vision and dependent care bills incurred during that calendar year, but you’ll also lower your taxes.

-There are two types of flexible spending accounts associated with health care expenses—a regular Health Care Spending Account and a Limited Use Flexible Spending Account.
-If you select the BCBSTX PPO, the Kaiser HMO or opt out of BMC medical coverage, you are eligible to contribute to the Health Care Flexible Spending Account.
-If you have selected the BCBSTX HSA Plan and contributing to the Health Savings Account, you are eligible for the limited Use FSA.
-The Limited FSA can be used to pay eligible dental, vision and other non-medical expenses.
+There are two types of flexible spending accounts associated with health care expenses—a regular Health Care Flexible Spending Account and a Limited Use Flexible Spending Account.
+If you select the BCBSTX PPO, the Kaiser HMO or opt out of BMC medical coverage, you are eligible to contribute to the Health Care FSA.
+If you have selected the BCBSTX HSA Plan and contributing to the Health Savings Account, you are eligible for the Limited Use FSA.
+The Limited Use FSA can be used to pay eligible dental, vision and other non-medical expenses.

 Details on how to use each individual FSA can be found in the plan details below.
 You can also go to the Fidelity NetBenefits website to check your FSA and HSA balances.